-Join us on Saturday, January 25 for the second concert of our 2020 season.
-The distinguished pianist Kyle Orth will present a program of works for solo piano by Schubert, Schoenberg, and Prokofiev.
+On Saturday, January 25, 2020, American pianist Kyle Orth presented a program of works for solo piano by Schubert, Schoenberg, and Prokofiev.

 |Arnold Schoenberg||Sechs kleine Klavierstücke, Op.
 19||1913|

 |Franz Schubert||Piano Sonata in C minor, D. 958||1828|

 |Sergei Prokofiev||Tales of an Old Grandmother, Op.
 31||1918|